 Her paintings were usually in a hyper-realistic style and she was decorated with the French Legion of Honour by the Empress Eugénie in 1865, as well as promoted to Officer of the Order in 1894.

-These days, there is a famous series of bars named after her: the original Rosa Bonheur in Buttes Chaumont, Rosa Bonheur sur Seine near Pont Alexandre III, as well as a 3rd one in the Parisian suburb of Asnieres.
+These days, there is a famous series of bars named after her: the original Rosa Bonheur in Buttes Chaumont in the 19th arrondissement, Rosa Bonheur sur Seine near Pont Alexandre III (7th), Bois de Vincennes in the 20th arrondissment, as well as a one in the Parisian suburb of Asnieres.

 24. Jean Goujon (1510 – 1565)